sprasanth2k/CGPA-CALCULATOR/README.md

     [3] View all semester section:
         In order to access this page, the user should log in.In this page, the user can view all the semesters details that
         he/she added to the website.And in below semester, the gpa scored in that semester will be displayed.
 After displaying
-        all semester details, the overall cgpa will be displayed.
+        all semester details, the overall cgpa will be displayed.Here,users can also edit or delete the details entered.

     [4] Send marks section:
         In order to access this page, the user should log in.In this page, the user can send his/her semesters details to her